 - Do not release personal, real life information about other members.

-- Do not spam web sites for either personal or commercial purposes.
-Posting a personal web site link once is okay, just don’t do it repeatedly.
+- Do not spam with websites for either personal or commercial purposes.
+Posting a personal website link once is okay, just don’t do it repeatedly.
 Posting a link that is about another player is not okay, unless it is a news item.

-- Don’t repeat yourself over and over to try to get noticed, as this is disruptive.
+- Do not repeat yourself over and over to try to get noticed, as this is disruptive.
 (Bumping posts without additional content also falls under this category.)